nmshd/rust-crypto/Documentation/Doc.md

 - Fork this Repo and integrate it into the project you created as a submodule.
 This can be done with:
     ```
   git submodule add <Link to your forked Repo>
-git submodlue update --init --recursive ```- The two files `CryptoManager.java` and `RustDef.java` in [`src/tpm/android/knox/java`](https://github.com/cep-sose2024/rust-crypto-knox/tree/main/src/tpm/android/knox/java) will need to be moved to the other Java files in your project.
+git submodule update --init --recursive ```- The two files `CryptoManager.java` and `RustDef.java` in [`src/tpm/android/knox/java`](https://github.com/cep-sose2024/rust-crypto-knox/tree/main/src/tpm/android/knox/java) will need to be moved to the other Java files in your project.
 By default, this is something like `src/main/java/com/example/example_project`.
 - Adjust the `const CLASS_SIGNATURE` in [`src/tpm/android/knox/interface.rs`](https://github.com/cep-sose2024/rust-crypto-knox/blob/main/src/tpm/android/knox/interface.rs) to match the package that you put `RustDef.java` into.
 For the example above, that would be `const CLASS_SIGNATURE: &str = "com/example/example_project/RustDef";`
 </details>